ultrazohm/ultrazohm_sw/docs/source/code_generation/embedded_coder/import_c_types.rst

     Simulink.importExternalCTypes('uz_Transformation.h');

-In the simulink workspace the following bus objects will be created:
+In the Simulink workspace the following bus objects will be created:

 .. image:: bus_editor.png

-These buses can be i.e. used as an output for dq-reference currents.
+These buses can be used, e.g., as an output for dq-reference currents.

 .. image:: property_inspector.png